oTranscribe/oTinput/Readme.md

 - element * (input element)
 - onFileChange - callback for when file changes.
 Callback argument is [File object](https://developer.mozilla.org/en/docs/Web/API/File)
 - onFileError - callback for when file is unsupported or otherwise invalid.
 Callback arguments are [Error object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) and [File object](https://developer.mozilla.org/en/docs/Web/API/File)
+- onDragover: callback for when a file is dragged over the input and can be dropped
+- onDragleave: callback for when a file is dragged away from the input
+- text: object
+  - button

 ## Methods